rticommunity/dds-rtps/README.md

 these functions in compliance with OMG DDS-RTPS standard and can interoperate with each other.

-# Interoperability Automatic Tests

-The script `interoperability_report.py` generates automatically the verification between two executables of these interoperability tests.
-The tests that the script runs must be defined previously (for example `test_suite.py`).
-Once the script finishes, it generates a report with the result of the interoperability tests between both executables.

-You can run the script either automatically or manually.
 ## Table of contents

 * 1\.
 [Run tests automatically](#run-tests-automatically)